ocaml/dune/doc/dune-files.rst

     (explicit_js_mode)

-When this mode is enabled, an explicit ``js`` mode needs to be added to the ``(modes ...)`` field of executables in order to trigger JavaScript compilation.
+When this mode is enabled, an explicit ``js`` mode needs to be added to the ``(modes ...)`` field of executables in order to trigger the JavaScript compilation.
 Explicit JS targets declared like this will be attached to the ``@all`` alias.

-Starting from dune 2.0 this behaviour is the default, and there is no way to disable it.
+Starting with Dune 2.0, this behaviour is the default, and there is no way to disable it.

 .. _dialect: